[Last updated May 2015]

 Foreign residence and safe deposit boxes

 We strongly recommend that US citizens with a large (>500oz) or even a medium (between 100oz and 500oz) size portfolio should own a private foreign residence and store precious metals there.
 You should also store precious metals abroad in one or several safe deposit boxes.
 There is a list of international safe deposit box facilities in our Do-it-yourself storage section.

 The main reason for this is because foreign real estate, safe deposit boxes and physical precious metals in your direct possession abroad are not reportable to the IRS.
 The new Foreign Account Tax Compliance Act (FATCA) says precious metals “held directly” outside of the US are not reportable on Form 8938 (or the older FBAR Form TD F 90-22.1 – see this table of rules).
-All types of safe deposit boxes are excluded from reporting requirements as well (see Q20 and Q22 here).
+All types of safe deposit boxes are excluded from reporting requirements as well (see Q1 and Q4 here).

 In addition, neither FBAR or Form 8938 indicate if foreign sales (or purchases) of non-reportable assets should be reported.
 If you decide to report the sale of non-reportable assets it is unclear as to what’s the appropriate threshold.
 Is it the $10,000 mentioned by FBAR or the $50,000 on Form 8938?

 There is further lack of clarity on exactly what qualifies as a sale.
 The FATCA says report a “sales contract” if you sell precious metals to a “foreign person”.
 But what counts as a foreign person?
 Do you report every loaf of bread or bag of apples you buy with silver coins at a farmers market?

 Window of opportunity